-to use available light is not a random thing
+“Using the available light” is not a random decision

 Since I often use flash or additional light, there was some surprise in the (favorable) comments in the Facebook album when I mentioned this photo was shot without any flash.
 Not even fill-flash.
 Just the available light.
 But where I posed the bride, was a specific decision.
 It wasn’t just random.

 Now, I often get the feeling that when someone boasts they only use available light, that it is meant to disguise that they don’t know how to use additional lighting.
 My thought here is that unless you find yourself in great light, or alternately position your subject so that the light works in your favor … you’re very likely to find that the available light just isn’t as flattering as it could be.
 Ultimately, this comes down to the point that using light – whether found (ambient) light, or light added by the photographer – is best as a conscious decision by the photographer.

 Of course, for many genres of photography, (sport, news, theater, and so on), these choices are out of our control.
 We then just best deal with whatever the situation throws at us.
 So there are those times where we really don’t have any say in it.
 But when we do have control over the shooting scenario and our subject … then, how light is used, is best as a conscious choice by us as photographers.

 Back to the image at the top.
 This was taken during the romantic portrait session of the couple after their wedding.
 I have photographed in this area quite often, so I knew that this photograph would work.
 Especially so for someone with such natural elegance as Jen, our bride here.
 You may remember Jen from the rainy day photo-session with her fiance, Chris.
 The article was also used in my book on off-camera flash.
 Oh, and while we’re busy with these flashbacks, Jen and Chris were also the couple in the photograph used in the article on using on-camera bounce flash outdoors at night.